-Sections 3 (c) and (e) of the Atomic Energy Act 1954, as revised, and Section 204 (b) (of the Energy Reorganization Act 1974) give the NRC the responsibility to ensure that peaceful uses of nuclear energy contribute to the utmost to common defense and security and national welfare, and.
-Many nations that use nuclear energy have specialized institutions that oversee and regulate nuclear safety.
-Since the reasons behind the culture of nuclear safety and the culture of nuclear safety differ (the difference between unintentional and intentional hazards), there will obviously be areas for discussion.
-Japan has been accused by authors such as journalist Yoichi Funabashi of having an aversion to facing the potential threat of nuclear emergencies.
+The United States government enacted provisions to protect the nuclear industry from bearing the full burden of inherently risky nuclear operations.
+Sections 3 (c) and (e) of the Atomic Energy Act 1954, as revised, and Section 204 (b) (of the Energy Reorganization Act 1974) give the Nuclear Regulatory Commission (NRC) the responsibility to ensure that peaceful uses of nuclear energy contribute to the utmost to common defense and security and national welfare.
+It is essential for everyone involved to understand the importance of a culture of nuclear safety and security, and the benefits of harmonizing the two.
+Incidents such as the Fukushima Daiichi nuclear disaster could have been prevented with stricter regulations on nuclear energy.

 The failure of multiple safety features in nuclear power plants has raised questions about the nation's engineering prowess.